sguox002/leetcode/leetcode-all.md

 backtracking with k. (start from 1 k-1)
 ->>

-<<-90	Subsets II    		48.0%	Medium
-array contains duplicates, return all possible subsets (power set) must not contain duplicate subsets
-- sort so that we can skip duplicate elements
-- each element can be chosen or not chosen backtracking.
-->>
-<<-78	Subsets    		63.7%	Medium
-no duplicates. no need sort and skip duplicates.
-->>

 <<-248	Strobogrammatic Number III    		39.9%	Hard
 a strobogrammtic number looks the same when rotated 180 degree.